• Home

 A mother and daughter have "the talk;" an assimilated American Jew recalls the event that started her family's generational trauma; and Adam and Eve go on a first date.
 Somehow, they are all connected.

-Award: Outstanding Script, Watermelon One-Act Festival
+Award: Excellence in Original Script, Maryland Community Theatre One-Act Festival

-(4 f, 1 m)
+(4 w, 1 m)

 Paradise (Scenes from American Dream)